 If you want to find the right keywords for your video tags, you need to conduct keyword research.
 Keyword research helps you find various keyword possibilities for your videos.
 It’s a great tool that helps your business find keywords you may not have thought of on your own.

 You want to rank for related keywords to ensure that more valuable leads will find your page.
 Your audience won’t necessarily use one keyword.
-It’s good to have a bunch of related keywords for your YouTube video tags to ensure that you capture leads that use different, but related, keywords.
+It’s good to have a variety of related keywords for your YouTube video tags to ensure that you capture leads that use different, but related keywords.

 The best way to find keywords for your YouTube videos is through keyword research tools.
 These tools will help you see a list of potential keywords you can use for your videos.
 You want to try to at least use a handful of other keywords that are related to your original keyword.

 Normally when you conduct keyword research, you want to focus on long-tail keywords because they provide better leads for your business.
 Long-tail keywords are keywords that contain three or more words, as opposed to short-tail keywords that only contain one or two.
 When you run a search engine optimization (SEO) campaign, you normally focus on long-tail keywords to generate better results.

 YouTube tags are an exception to this rule.
 When you tag your YouTube videos, you want to use both short-tail and long-tail keywords.
 Both keywords give better context to your video.

 By conducting keyword research, you will have better tags for your video.
 They will help your YouTube videos appear in more relevant search results.

 When you want to figure out the right tags for your YouTube videos, one option is to look at your competitors.
 Check out their videos and see what tags they use.
 It’s a great opportunity for you to see what your competitors are doing.

 This will help you see what keywords they are using that you aren’t using.
 It helps your business generate ideas for more keywords.
 If you know your competitors are using certain keywords, you can integrate those keywords into your tags to help your business compete against them.